Find Affordable College Courses

 White Bear Lake, MN

-Full Physical Sciences at Century College Report
+Read full report on Physical Sciences at Century College

-Out of the 15 schools in Minnesota that were part of this year’s ranking, Rochester Community and Technical College landed the # 3 spot on the list.
+The in-demand associate degree programs at Rochester Community and Technical College helped the school earn the #3 place on this year’s ranking of the most popular physical sciences schools in Minnesota.
 Rochester Community and Technical College is a small public school located in the medium-sized city of Rochester.

 About 50% of the students majoring in physical sciences at the school are women while 50% are male.